·

 Every note is private by default.
 Flip the **Make public** toggle and the note gets a stable URL anyone can read; flip it back and the URL stops working.
 You stay in control.

 Pin notes you reach for often.
-Auto-save runs every five seconds while you write, so nothing gets lost if your laptop dies or the tab crashes.
+Auto-save runs every five seconds after you stop writing, so nothing gets lost if your laptop dies or the tab crashes.

-If you are an IT developer that has a Fresh Jots API key, you can consume such work niceties as writing a Fresh Jots note:
+If you are an IT developer, get up and running really, really fast.
+Then, you can consume such work niceties as writing a note:

 - From a cron job;